 To recover deleted MP3 files with Disk Drill:

-In addition to music files, Disk Drill can recover hundreds of other file formats from virtually any storage device, and it comes with a number of useful disk tools that can help you avoid losing music files in the future.
+Disk Drill simplifies the file recovery process and allows you to restore your MP3 files efficiently and without any hassles.
+Moreover, Disk Drill can recover hundreds of other file formats from virtually any storage device.
+It comes with several useful disk tools that can help you avoid losing music files in the future.
 In other words, Disk Drill is a fantastic choice for all kinds of data recovery tasks—not just MP3 recovery.

 Another data recovery tool that you should know about to recover deleted MP3 files and other music file formats is TestDisk.